solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 My sections of this remarkable rock are from material which I collected from a pit near Devizes, and from the formation (referred to by Barrois) situated by the railway siding.

-The siliceous spherules or "corps globuleux " in malmstone have been taken for Radiolaria, parts of siliceous sponges, silicified oolites, etc.
+The siliceous spherules or "corps globuleux" in malmstone have been taken for Radiolaria, parts of siliceous sponges, silicified oolites, etc.

 Some spherules resembling botryoidal structure;* and varying from 20 to 33 _μ_, were seen, under a power of 3000 diameters and low illumination, to be nummulitic spirodisks.
 The spherules usually show a well-defined equatorial band — the outermost coil of the disk, within which there will be lesser coils.
 The disks can frequently be seen to be arranged in series.

 Cayeux,* in his description of a siliceous gaize of Launois, has noted therein a reticulated and radiated structure.
 Under a high power "ce ciment présente un aspect spongieux très particulier.
 Le ciment n'est ici qu'un véritable squelette de silice."
 The appearance of spongy structure is due to the glassy layers of spiral lamina, and of radiating alars and septa of vitrified nummulites.

-*) L. Cayeux.
-"Contrib. à l'étude micrographique des terrains sédimentaires."
+*) L. Cayeux. _Contrib. à l'étude micrographique des terrains sédimentaires_.
 Mém.
 Soc.
 Géol.
 Nord, vol. 4.
 2, p.
 21, 1897.

 The colloidal silica apparently is derived partly from organisms, and partly, according to Cayeux, from decomposition of clay.

 A band of flint in chalk is a layer of silicified nummulites, the silex being derived from skeletons situated in and above the once-calcareous layer.

-Lapparent ("Géologie" 1. p.
+Lapparent (_Géologie_ 1. p.
 332, 1906) writes:— "l'origine de cette silice doit être incontestablement cherchée dans l'alteration de dépôts siliceux origin-airement superposés aux roches en question."

 In connection with this subject of "spheres" and siliceous "spherules," I shall refer here — rather than under "flint and chert" — to an interesting discovery concerning certain supposed Radiolaria.